We are Children’s Minnesota

 PAWH pet therapy encounters

 Star Studio calls from patient rooms

-We care for kids from across the upper Midwest, drawing patients from not just Minnesota but also Wisconsin, Iowa, North Dakota, South Dakota and beyond.
+We care for kids from across the Upper Midwest, drawing patients from Minnesota, Wisconsin, Iowa, North Dakota, South Dakota and beyond.

 |Children’s Minnesota patients by county|

 |Unreimbursed costs of serving Medicaid patients||$138.6|

 |Community health improvement services||$10.7|

 *These figures are from 2021; 2022 figures will be reported in the 2023 annual report